Certification of Building Works

-Accredited Certifiers and Councils can undertake the functions of a PCA for a development.
+Council or an Accredited Certifiers (private practitioner) can undertake the functions of a PCA for a development.

 Only the person with the benefit of the development consent (usually the owner of the land) can appoint a PCA.
 There are limited circumstances where Accredited Certifiers are able to issue Subdivision Certificates.
 If you choose to obtain a Subdivision Certificate from an Accredited Certifier, it is important to check whether council’s LEP allows for Accredited Certifiers to issue these certificates.
 If using a private sector PCA, the applicant must advise council of the PCA’s name and accreditation number two days before work begins.